 Go For A Dip In A Hot Tub

 Taking a bath one step further would be to go for a dip in a hot tub.
 Hot tubs are a bit more difficult to come by for the average person of course, but they have the added benefits of water jets.
 Better yet, unlike with bath tubs that usually only accommodate one person, with a hot tub you can often accommodate two or more meaning your loved one can join you or even the whole family.
 You might want to leave the kids out of it though if you’re looking for particular relaxation, unless of course they can sit back and relax as well.
+Of course, your dog is better off enjoying the yard!

 Try an Infrared Sauna Session